CWSA NRA PROGRAMS CURRENTLY ON HOLD!!!

 NRA Firearms Instructor Training

 Beginning in 2016, CWSA will be offering NRA Firearms Instructor Training.
 You can see the schedule on the CWSA calendar.
 You also find the courses and register for them at the NRA website link http://www.nrainstructors.org/Search.aspx.
 Check the box for pistol or rifle instructor class and put 98239 in the box at bottom left corner click submit.
 On the next page pick the CWSA class you want and click on it and then fill out the application.
 Don’t forget to hit submit on this page.
-The fee for basic classes is $175.00 plus a $30.00 certification fee paid directly to the NRA if you are an NRA member.
+The fee for instructor classes is $175.00 plus a $30.00 certification fee paid directly to the NRA if you are an NRA member.
 The certification fee is $50 if you are not a member.
-Prospective pistol instructors are also required to take the online Pistol Shooting Class which can be found on the NRA website.
-The fee for that course is $65.

 standards of the National Rifle Association.
 It is not designed to prepare